pyeve/eve/README.rst

     Create POST      Collection
     Read   GET       Collection/Document
     Update PATCH     Document
-    Delete DELETE    Document
+    Delete DELETE    Collection/Document
     ====== ========= ===================

+- Read-only by default
+  If all you need is a read-only API, then you can have it ready real quick.

 - Customizable resource endpoints (persistent identifiers) By default Eve will make known database collections available as resource endpoints.
-A `contacts` collection in the database will be made ready to be consumed at `api.example.com/contacts/`.
-You can customize the URIs of your resources so that, in our example, the API endpoint could become, say, `/customers/`.
+A `contacts` collection in the database will be ready to be consumed at `api.example.com/contacts/`.
+You can customize the URIs of your resources so that, in our example, the API endpoint becomes, say, `api.example.com/customers/`.

 - Customizable, multiple resource item endpoints Resources can or cannot provide access to their own individual items.
-API consumers could get access to `/contacts/<ObjectId>/` and `/contacts/smith/` while they could only access to `/invoices/` as a whole.
+API consumers could get access to `/contacts/`, `/contacts/<ObjectId>/` and `/contacts/smith/`, and only to `/invoices/`, if so you wish.
 When you do grant access to resource items, you can define up to two lookup endpoints, both defined via regex.
 The first will be the primary endpoint and will match your database primary key structure (ie, an ObjectId in a MongoDB database).
   The second, which is optional, will better match a field with unique values, since Eve will retrieve only the first match anyway.

 - Filtering and sorting
   Resource endpoints allow consumers to retrieve multiple documents.
-Query strings are supported, allowing for filtering and sorting when retrieving data.
+Query strings are supported, allowing for filtering and sorting.

+- Two query formats supported
   Currently two query formats are seamlessly supported: the mongo query syntax (`?where={"name": "john doe"}`), and the native python syntax (`?where=name=='john doe'`).
 Both query formats allow for conditional and logical And/Or operators, however nested and combined.
-Sort is currently supported via standard MongoDB syntax (`?sort={"name": -1}`); support for a more general syntax (`?sort=name`) is planned as well.

-- Paging
+- Pagination
-  Resource paging is enabled by default, in order to improve performance and preserve bandwith.
+  Resource pagination is enabled by default, in order to improve performance and preserve bandwith.
 When a consumer requests a resource, the first N items matching the query are serverd.
 Links to subsequent/previous pages are provided with the response.
-Default and maxium page size is customizable, and consumers can request specific pages via query string (`?page=10`).
+Default and maximum page size is customizable, and consumers can request specific pages via the query string (`?page=10`).

 - HATEOAS
   Hypermedia as the Engine of Application State is enabled by default.
 Each